ElsevierSoftwareX/SOFTX_2020_75/docs/configuration/features_nodes.rst

 ``features_node_selection.csv``: In this file, you can switch on and off different modules for specific nodes (i.e., countries).

-The file looks as folls (the comment column is not shown).
+The file looks as following (the comment column is not shown).

 .. csv-table:: features_node_selection.csv
    :header: "feature","DE","FR","DK","BE","NL","PL","CZ","AT","CH","ES","IT","PT"